List of Ace Attorney characters: Jake Marshall

+Neil Marshall(罪門 直斗,Naoto Zaimon) was a prosecutor who worked on the SL-9 case.
+He confronted Joe Darke, before Neil was impaled on a replica Knight armor holding a sharp sword.

 Angel Starr

 Angel Starr (市ノ谷 響華, Ichinotani Kyōka) is a boxed lunch vendor, who was formerly a police detective reputed as the "Cough-Up Queen."
 She was a detective alongside Goodman and Marshall in the SL-9 case.
 Her firing led her to become hostile towards prosecutors, notably Lana Skye and Miles Edgeworth; both of whom she suspected of foul play.

 Her lunches serve as a way to express her feelings toward people, typically offering less appealing ones towards those who earn her frustration.
+With colored contacts, her eye color would change from black to blue depending on her mood.
 She is apparently polyamorous, making use of multiple "boyfriends" to gather information.